dimitriaatos/prepared/main.typ

   #show math.equation: set text(8.5pt)

   = Introduction
-  _Consider a musician playing a piece of music on an acoustic instrument and wishing to play the same piece on a synthesizer.
+  Consider a musician playing a piece of music on an acoustic instrument and wishing to play the same piece on a synthesizer.
-While pitch and loudness are readily controllable in both domains, it's not equally trivial to do equivalent timbral effects on acoustic and synthesized sounds._
+  While pitch and loudness are easily transferable to a synth, it's not equally trivial to transfer timbral effects from acoustic to synthesized sounds.
   A skilled sound designer might be able to program a synthesizer to simulate timbral techniques of an acoustic instrument, but will inevitably reach the limits of simulation.
   The usual alternative to simulation is physical modelling, where, instead of simulating the sound itself, the physical phenomena leading to the sound are simulated.
   Physical modelling is often able to create high quality synthesized versions of acoustic sounds, including timbral techniques.
-  While promising, consulting research in physical models only for specific effects entails challenges.

-  The majority of physical modelling of acoustic instruments aims at synthesizing This doesn't mean that parts of the model aren't decernable results might still be usable if the part in question is modelled as a separate filter violin body @holm_modeling_2000 no part of the model is responsible for specific techniques, techniques arise when tweaking the control parameters in a certain way.
+  Although this might look like a promissing approach, utilizing existing models for the task in question entails challenges.
+  In order to apply an acoustic effect to a synthesized sound, a model impleneting only the specific effect is required, i.e. a model that abstracts the acoustic effect from the rest of the instrument.
+  In many cases, this kind of abstracted model is not easily obtained, even when having a model of the instrument available.
+  This paper attempts to obtain such a model for the accoustic effects based on lightly touching a string.
+  // filter violin body @holm_modeling_2000

   Lightly touching a vibrating string is a practice associated with a number of string instrument playing techniques.
   Depending on the touching position and the touching agent, a different technique is performed.